iotaledger/rosetta-iota/docs/pages/deployment.md

     chown 65532:65532 data/p2pstore -R
     ```

 5) Add your peer(s) - to which your HORNET node should connect.
 For `chrysalis-mainnet`, add the peers to the `hornet/chrysalis-mainnet/peering.json` file.
-For `testnet7`, add the peers to the `hornet/testnet7/peering.json` file.
+For `chrysalis-devnet`, add the peers to the `hornet/chrysalis-devnet/peering.json` file.
 If you don't have any peers, please contact us and we will help you find some.

     For better illustration, the `peering.json` file should then look like the following, for example:
     ```json